-A Charter Holder that has not previously submitted a Performance Management Plan as an improvement plan and that has one or more schools that receive an Overall Rating of "Does Not Meet Standard," "Falls Far Below Standard," or "No Rating" in the most recent fiscal year that state assessment data is available will be required to demonstrate the Charter Holder's progress toward the academic performance expectations set forth in the academic framework by submitting required information in the form of a Performance Management Plan in the format designated by the Board.
+A Charter Holder that has not previously submitted a Performance Management Plan as an improvement plan and that has one or more schools that receive an Overall Rating of "Does Not Meet Standard" or "Falls Far Below Standard" in the most recent fiscal year that state assessment data is available will be required to demonstrate the Charter Holder's progress toward the academic performance expectations set forth in the academic framework by submitting required information in the form of a Performance Management Plan in the format designated by the Board.
 (See Appendix D: Performance Management Plan section of this guidance document for more information.)

-In its determination of whether a Charter Holder fails to demonstrates sufficient progress toward the Board's academic performance expectations, the Board will evaluate consider the Charter Holder's thoroughness and detail effectiveness in creating a continuous improvement plan10 to improve academic performance in each of the measures in the academic framework identified as not meeting the Board's targets that is based on the Charter Holder's analysis of its charter schools' data and individual circumstances.
+In its determination of whether a Charter Holder fails to demonstrate sufficient progress toward the Board's academic performance expectations, the Board will evaluate the Charter Holder's thoroughness and detail in creating a continuous improvement plan to improve academic performance.
 A Charter Holder's Performance Management Plan will be evaluated in accordance with the evaluation criteria in Appendix D.

-A Charter Holder's failure to address all pertinent required areas and elements in its Performance Management Plan will be considered by the Board in making its determination.
+A Charter Holder's failure to address all required areas and elements in its Performance Management Plan will be considered by the Board in making its determination.
 The Board may refuse to accept additional information.